AlexAasen/SpringData-JaxRs/README.md

 A sample jUnit test case included for UserService.

-Made by Alexandra Aasen, Email: alexaasen@outlook.com
+Made as the end group project for the course Java Webservices.
+Alexandra Aasen, Email: alexaasen@outlook.com